 Future Kings STEM Scholarship

-Capitol Technology University offers a $5,000 annual scholarship to students who participate one full year during their junior or senior year in the Future Kings STEM Program and enroll in full-time in a degree program.
+Capitol Technology University offers a $5,000 annual scholarship to students who participate one full year during their junior or senior year in the Future Kings STEM Program and enroll full-time in an on campus degree program.
 The award is renewable to those who maintain a 3.0 GPA and full-time enrollment.

 Richard J. Heiman Scholarship

 Named in honor of a dedicated member of the Capitol Technology University Board of Trustees, this is the most honored and prestigious of the institutional scholarships.
 Awards range from $10,000 to $12,000.
-Eligible applicants will have at least a 3.7 cumulative GPA.
+Eligible applicants will have at least a 3.4 cumulative GPA.
+Eligibility is determined automatically with a complete application to the university.
 Heiman Scholarship awardees are invited to our Capitol Scholars program in January to compete for additional scholarships up to full tuition.

-Named in honor of Capitol’s first Chairman of the Board of Trustees, Dick Wainwright.
-Awards range from $1,000 to $3,000.
-Eligible applicants must:
+Named in honor of Capitol Technology’s first Chairman of the Board of Trustees, Dick Wainwright.
+Awards range from $2,000 to $3,500. at least a 2.5 cumulative GPA.
+Eligibility is determined automatically with a complete application to the university.

 Awarded to eligible applicants who graduate from a partner community college with an earned Associates degree and a 3.0 cumulative GPA and who enroll in one of Capitol’s degree programs.
 Contact Admissions for a list of partner community colleges.
 Students enrolled part-time (6-11 credits/semester) are awarded $6,000/year for up to four years.
 Students enrolled full-time (12+ credits/semester) are awarded $12,000/year for up to two years.
 Awards are renewable and require a minimum 3.0 cumulative GPA.
 (This scholarship may not be used with other Capitol transfer scholarships.)